 How to make a will in 7 steps

-Creating a will is a big part of smart estate planning—and keeping it updated with accurate information is equally critical.
-If you haven’t made a will yet, or you have an outdated one that’s collecting dust, you’re not alone.
-Only 40% of Americans have created one.1
+Creating a will is a big part of estate planning—and keeping it updated with accurate information is important.
+If you haven’t yet made a will, or you have an outdated one that’s collecting dust, you’re not alone.
+Only one-third of adult Americans have created a will—a figure that’s unexpectedly decreased since before the pandemic.1

-A will leaves behind clear instructions for your loved ones, so you have final say over what happens to your money and belongings.
-“A will is the foundation the rest of your estate plan is built on,” says Stanley Poorman, CFP®, an advice and planning manager at Principal.
+“It’s the foundation the rest of your estate plan is built on,” says Stanley Poorman, a financial professional at Principal®.
 “It contains all the important details that you choose, so a judge doesn’t decide for you.”

 - Real estate